Effective. Responsive. Accountable.

 Your Role

 Brookline’s future is literally in your hands!
-If you are a registered voter in Brookline, your signature helps form a Charter Commission.
-Anyone can help collect signatures and get people talking about how Brookline’s government works today, and how it might work better tomorrow!
+If you are a registered voter in Brookline and you signed the petition for a charter commission, you have already taken the first step.
+If we meet the threshold for a Charter Commission ballot question, you can help us make sure that question passes next May.
+This is a great way to get people talking about how Brookline’s government works today, and how it could work better tomorrow!

 Join our mailing list